Freddie Roscoe: 2013–2017

 Freddie later begins a relationship with Ellie, however has sex with Marnie Nightingale (Lysette Anthony), who is later revealed to be Ellie's mother.
 Freddie worries that Marnie will expose their one-night stand, but they eventually have sex for a second time and begin an affair.
 After Marnie is cruel to Jade Albright (Kassius Nelson), Jade prints off a photograph she withholds of Freddie and Marnie kissing, and sends it to Ellie.
 However, Ellie spills a drink on the envelope, and Marnie's face on the photograph becomes smudged.
 This results in Ellie believing that Freddie has been sleeping with Cindy, but Marnie pays Cindy to play along with.
 Ellie finds out about Marnie and Freddie's affair by Ellie's half-brother Alfie Nightingale (Richard Linnell) exposing the truth.
 Ellie dumps Freddie and tries to move on from him.
 Ellie later forgives Freddie and they plan to move in together, however Marnie lies that she has a brain tumour in order to prevent the relationship from being resumed.
 Freddie is later devastated when Ellie, after several violent outbursts, reveals that she has been raped by Nick Savage (Ben-Ryan Davies).
 When Freddie goes for his interview with the police about Ellie's rape he figures out that there is not enough evidence to charge Nick, so he tells them Lisa Loveday (Rachel Adedeji) saw Nick spike Ellie's drink.
 He later tells Lisa to retell this to the police, but she retracts her statement when she realises the consequences of her actions.
 The charges against Nick are dropped and Freddie admits this to Ellie and she blames him.
 Freddie sees Nick at a party and after Nick says the sex with Ellie was consensual, Freddie punches him and Nick falls unconscious into a hot tub.
 He is saved from drowning by Holly and Dirk.
 Freddie later chooses to go on the run with Ellie and Lexi when he finds out he could be facing up to 12 years imprisonment for attacking Nick, because of his prior conviction for shooting Fraser.
 Freddie decides to leave Ellie behind because he does not want to ruin her life and drives out of the village with Lexi and Darren.

-Two months later, Ellie tells him that Nick was sentenced to seven years in prison which he is thrilled to hear.
-A year later, she decided to stay there for three days after pushing her father Mac.
-Ellie later mentions to her mother Marnee that, Freddie is now working to support the debts of his daughter.